Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/did/revoking-document.md

 ## Revoking using OCSP
 You can also revoke a document using your own Online Certificate Status Protocol (OCSP) responder.
-In short, an OCSP responder would be a service that would respond with the revocation status of a certificate and the reason it was revoked.
+In short, an OCSP responder is a service that will respond with the revocation status of a certificate and the reason it is revoked.

 ### Revocation type and location